lambdaclass/concrete/ROADMAP.md

 15. Add proof-result caching once proof artifacts and fingerprints are stable.
     Cache key: toolchain version, source fingerprint, spec/proof link, obligation id, ProofKit version, backend engine version, and policy mode.
+    Extend the key with typed-fact fingerprints and dependency-fact fingerprints once Phase 6.5's fact ledger / dependency graph exists.
+Stale or dependency-mismatched entries become `needs_recheck`, never green.
+An LLM-synthesized proof is not cached as evidence until Lean replays it.
+    Longer term, the cache should use the same stable interned fact IDs planned for the compiler pipeline so obligations serialize, replay, and invalidate without a second proof database.
     Store under `.build/concrete-proof-cache/` and expose
     `concrete prove --cache-status --json`.
 Wire
     `scripts/tests/check_proof_cache.sh`; the gate must prove cache hits do not